 Figure 8.2.10.2-1: Positioning Deactivation procedure, successful operation

 The LMF initiates the procedure by sending a POSITIONING DEACTIVATION message to the NG-RAN node.
-This message shall include an indication of the UL SRS resource set to be deactivated or release all the related resources.
+This message shall include an indication of the UL SRS resource set(s) to be deactivated or release all the related resources.